 — Sikh For Truth (@SikhForTruth) March 16, 2022

-It describes Ukraine as a “digital champion” in the sense of digitizing and centralizing everything, the government launched in 2020 an app called “Diia” which brings together identity cards, passports, drivers licenses, vaccination records, registrations, insurance, health reimbursements, social benefits.
+In the linked article “In Ukraine, an air of Social Credit with the Diia App.” it describes Ukraine as a “digital champion” in the sense of digitizing and centralizing everything, the government launched in 2020 an app called “Diia” which brings together identity cards, passports, drivers licenses, vaccination records, registrations, insurance, health reimbursements, social benefits.
 “A model that we only knew so far in China with the famous social credit.”

 Certainly Ukraine is the champion of digital identity with its impressive Diia app, which on the back of the Covid crisis has accelerated: “Governments want to move towards a digitization of everyday life by bringing together almost all services on the telephone.”

-Eventually, it will soon be impossible to make an official request.
+And “eventually, it will soon be impossible to make an official request.
 Moreover, with COVID-19, the government has announced that the payment of benefits will be conditional on the presence of a vaccination certificate.”

 On Mar 6th 2022, the Ukraine Prime Minister denied what Shmyhal had said and supported 6,500 UAH for “Every employee, every self-employed person whose job was taken away as a result of war”.